 Preheat oven to 400 degrees fahrenheit.

 In a large saucepan over medium heat, melt the butter.
 Add the flour and cook, stirring constantly , until the mixture smells fragrant and nutty, 1 to 5 minutes.
 Slowly add the stock, whisking until smooth, and bring to a boil.
-Add the thyme, bay leaf, onions, celery, carrots and mushrooms and cook unit the vegetables are tender, about 5 minutes.
+Add the thyme, bay leaf, onions, celery, carrots, potatoes, peas and mushrooms and cook until the vegetables are tender, about 5 minutes.
 Remove from the heat and let cool for 5 minutes.
 Remove bay leaf and discard.

 Divide the filling among 4 ovenproof bowls and place on a baking sheet.
 Brush the pastry squares with the egg mixture.
 Brush the rims of the bowls with water.
 Place one pastry square on top of each bowl, pressing lightly on the edges.
-Bake until pastry is puffed and golden brown.
+Bake at 350 about 3o min until pastry is puffed and golden brown.